FedeHR/PyTorch/README.md

 # PyTorch
-A variety of machine learning tasks using on the python library PyTorch.
+A variety of machine learning tasks implemented on the python library PyTorch.